EgorMaximenko/hom_rep/README.md

 # hom_rep
-Test various formulas for complete homogeneous polynomials with repeated variables
+In this project written by Egor Maximenko and Luis Angel Gonzalez Serrano, with test various formulas from our mathematical paper "Complete homogeneous symmetric polynomials with repeating variables".

+The code is written in Sagemath.
+The code is very repetitive because each program is independent.